Researchers Investigating Geoscience Student Learning

 David McConnell is an Associate Professor of Geology at the University of Akron.
 McConnell's research focuses on the interaction between faulting and folding and the influence of lithologic variations (structural lithic units) on the folding process.
 This work is anchored in detailed field studies and incorporates both physical and kinematic modelling.

 James McDougall teaches physics and earth science at Tacoma Community College.

-Dave Mogk, geoscience education researcher.
-Professor Mogk has worked on several projects with the Science Education Resource Center (SERC) and Digital Library for Earth System Education (DLESE).
+Dave Mogk, geoscience education researcher. (more info) Professor Mogk has worked on several projects with the Science Education Resource Center (SERC) and Digital Library for Earth System Education (DLESE).
 His recent work has included teaching with visualizations; integrating geology with public health issues; and investigating challenges in creating a national library for undergraduate science education.

 Jimm Myers, Igneous Petrologist A Professor of Geology at the University of Wyoming, Myers uses classical approaches (i.e. field mapping, petrographic study) with analytical (major and trace element, microprobe, isotopic) and experimental studies in integrated quantitative studies of the petrogenesis of a diverse range of volcanic and plutonic rocks.
 His current research includes the petrogenesis of island arc magmas.

 Ed Nuhfer is the Director of the Center for Teaching and Learning and Professor of Geology at Idaho State University.
 Nuhfer founded the Teaching Excellence Center at the University of Wisconsin at Platteville and later directed the Office of Teaching Effectiveness at University of Colorado at Denver.
 He has directed interdisciplinary programs and authored numerous publications that span geology, chemistry, environmental science, education and faculty development.